What is an Exempt Employee: Everything You Need to Know

 - Supervises at least two other employees within the organization.

-- As a primary management duty has input when it comes to the job status of other employees.
+- Has input when it comes to the job status of other employees.

 Usually, employees who qualify for executive exemption are considered "the boss" or "in charge."